 We used the SWAT option of specifying watershed boundaries, rather than delineating them based on elevation and stream data.
-This permitted us to use a lower resolution, 56-m, digital elevation model.
 As hydrographic input, SWAT requires one main stream channel per subbasin in the format of the EPA REACH files.
-We converted watersheds and streams from 2008 USGS National Hydrographic Data

-(NHD+) into the format required by SWAT.
+We converted watersheds and streams from 2008 USGS National Hydrographic Data (NHD+) into the format required by SWAT.
 We aggregated catchments to create new sub-basin boundaries consistent with NHD+ flowlines.
 Within each of these subbasins, we identified the collection of reaches sharing the largest stream order.
 To identify the main channel, we selected the reach with the smallest value of "levelpath" as the one farthest downstream.
 The final set of reaches was dissolved to produce a GIS layer with one stream feature per subbasin.